ogusarenko/mke-docs/content/dev/configuration/container-network-interface/unmanaged-cni-providers/install-unmanaged-cni.md

 weight: 3
 ---

-To install an unmanaged CNI plugin on a fresh install of MKE 4k:
+To install an unmanaged CNI plugin on a fresh installation of MKE 4k:

 1. Verify that your system meets all MKE 4k and third-party CNI plugin requirements.

-2. Install MKE 4k with the custom provider as the only enabled provider in the install yaml file.
-This requires you to specify configuration for the mke cluster in yaml format and can be achieved using one of the below steps [3-5] depending on your circumstances.
+2. Install MKE 4k with the custom provider as the only enabled provider in the installation YAML file.
+This requires you to specify configuration for the MKE cluster in YAML format and can be achieved using one of the below steps [3-5] depending on your circumstances.

    You can obtain yq at https://github.com/mikefarah/yq.

-3. Create the yaml configuration file.
+3. Create the YAML configuration file.

-   1. Generate the yaml configuration:
+   1. Generate the YAML configuration:

       ```
       mkectl init| yq 'del(.spec.network.providers)'|yq
       '.spec.network.providers |= ([{"enabled": true, "provider": "custom"}])'
       ```

-   2. Save the yaml configuration to a yaml file, for example ``mke4k.yaml``, and edit the file to set other desired configurations prior to using the file for installation.
+   2. Save the YAML configuration to a YAML file, for example `mke4k.yaml`, and edit the file to set other desired configurations prior to using the file for installation.

-   Alternatively, in the event that your final cluster configuration with all your customizations is already present in the ``mke4k.yaml`` yaml file but it is using the default CNI, you can change it to use an unmanaged CNI:
+   Alternatively, in the event that your final cluster configuration with all your customizations is already present in the `mke4k.yaml` file, but it is using the default CNI, you can change it to use an unmanaged CNI:

    ```